 It is recommended to read README and Key Concepts before you start working with VictoriaLogs.

-How to install and run VictoriaLogs#
+How to install and run VictoriaLogs #

 For example, the following commands download VictoriaLogs archive for Linux/amd64, unpack and run it:

-curl -L -O https://github.com/VictoriaMetrics/VictoriaMetrics/releases/download/v0.5.2-victorialogs/victoria-logs-linux-amd64-v0.5.2-victorialogs.tar.gz
+curl -L -O https://github.com/VictoriaMetrics/VictoriaLogs/releases/download/v1.38.0/victoria-logs-linux-amd64-v1.38.0.tar.gz

-tar xzf victoria-logs-linux-amd64-v0.5.2-victorialogs.tar.gz
+tar xzf victoria-logs-linux-amd64-v1.38.0.tar.gz

-./victoria-logs-prod
+./victoria-logs-prod -storageDataPath=victoria-logs-data

 See also: